Thank you for reading our post, please rate this article at the end.

 Best Used Class C Brand and Top 3 Suggested Models

 If you’re romanticizing the idea of long trips in an RV, Class C is a great option, especially if you’ve a family.
+However, unless you’re dead set on buying a new Class C RV, I’d suggest looking for a good used RV.

-See, in very broad terms, new Class C RVs range between $50,000 to $250,000.
+See, in very broad terms, new Class C RVs range between $100,000 and $350,000.
 Not a small chunk of change for many of us.

 On the other hand, used Class C RVs are much more inexpensive.
 You’d also be surprised how many Class C RVs are purchased new, used a couple of times, and the owners decide RVing isn’t really for them.

-So, rather than getting a new class C RV, why not let someone else take the depreciation hit?
+So, rather than getting a new Class C RV, why not let someone else take the depreciation hit?
 And even better, allow them to iron out the warrant issues and break it in for you.

 Class C Brands and Manufacturers